-Whether you agree with the proposed wording for the auditor's statement of independence and fulfilment of other ethical responsibilities contained in the Basis for Opinion section of the auditor's report in South Africa.
-Agree with inclusion of the auditor's statement of independence and fulfilment of other ethical responsibilities - however the wording needs to be improved to achieve better clarity of meaning.

-If not, please suggest alternative wording to be included in the auditor's report.
-(See mark-ups for consideration).

-Whether you agree with the decision that no illustrative KAM are provided in the proposed SAAPS 3 (Revised 2015).
-Yes.

-If not, please provide details of South African specific matters where illustrative KAM are necessary in order to assist auditors when reporting on financial statements that meet the requirements of the ISA 701.

-3. Whether you agree with the conclusions made by the CFAS on how to illustrate an auditor's response in the circumstances anticipated in the three illustrative report examples highlighted in the explanatory memorandum, being illustrative report 11, 17 and 21 contained in Part B of proposed SAAPS 3 (Revised 2015).
-No. The key principle should be to maintain clarity in the auditor's opinion on the financial statements within the first segment of the report for the audit performed under the ISAs.
-Other reporting responsibilities of the auditor, including the auditor's reporting responsibilities in relation to reportable irregularities under the APA, should all be addressed in the second segment of the auditor's report. - Refer to Section 2 and Section 3 of the EY Comment Letter.
+- Whether you agree with the proposed wording for the auditor's statement of independence and fulfilment of other ethical responsibilities contained in the Basis for Opinion section of the auditor's report in South Africa. - If not, please suggest alternative wording to be included in the auditor's report. - 2.
+Whether you agree with the decision that no illustrative KAM are provided in the proposed SAAPS 3 (Revised 2015). - If not, please provide details of South African specific matters where illustrative KAM are necessary in order to assist auditors when reporting on financial statements that meet the requirements of the ISA 701. - Whether you agree with the conclusions made by the CFAS on how to illustrate an auditor's response in the circumstances anticipated in the three illustrative report examples highlighted in the explanatory memorandum, being illustrative report 11, 17 and 21 contained in Part B of proposed SAAPS 3 (Revised 2015). - If not, please provide details of what you believe an auditor's response should be in those circumstances. - 4.
+Whether, in your view, the illustrative reports contained in the proposed SAAPS 3 (Revised 2015) provide adequate examples of illustrative reports that provide practical assistance to auditors when reporting on financial statements in accordance with the requirements of the International Standards on Auditing (ISAs) and the International Standards on Review Engagements (ISREs) and in compliance with South African jurisdictional requirements.

-If not, please provide details of what you believe an auditor's response should be in those circumstances.

-4. Whether, in your view, the illustrative reports contained in the proposed SAAPS 3 (Revised 2015) provide adequate examples of illustrative reports that provide practical assistance to auditors when reporting on financial statements in accordance with the requirements of the International Standards on Auditing (ISAs) and the International Standards on Review Engagements (ISREs) and in compliance with South African jurisdictional requirements.
-Yes, subject to due consideration of the proposed changes noted in Section 2 and Section 3 of the EY comment letter.